sujithre/AIDCO/README.md

 MIT

-## 🤝 Contributing

-Contributions are welcome!
-Please read `CONTRIBUTING.md` for details.

 ## 🔒 Privacy & Disclaimer

 - This demo application processes data only locally and does not permanently store any personal information